-Mobile App Vs. Mobile Website: Which Is The Better Option?
+Mobile App Vs. Mobile Website: A UX Comparison – Which Is The Better Option?

 Leverage Device Capabilities

 Mobile apps can access and use built-in device features such as the camera, GPS, and location.
 Leveraging device capabilities leads to an enhanced, more convenient user experience.
 For example, the ability to use GPS and location data automatically, allows retail apps to send users flyers with specials specific to their area.

 Responsive mobile websites are websites that can accommodate different screen sizes.
 Essentially, a responsive website is a customized version of a regular website that is used specifically for mobile.